Felix Zulauf

-Felix Zulauf (www.felixzulauf.com) (born 1950), is the owner and president of Zulauf Asset Management, a Zug, Switzerland-based hedge fund, which he founded in 1990 and now runs as his private family office.
-Zulauf Asset Management had $1.7 billion assets under management, according to MacroAxis.
-Zulauf has been a regular member of the Barron's Roundtable for almost 30 years.
-He now offers an institutional research service.
+Felix W. Zulauf (born 1950) is a Swiss hedge fund manager and former banking executive who founded Zulauf Asset Management, a Zug, Switzerland-based hedge fund founded in 1990 with over $1.7 billion in assets under management according to MacroAxis.
+Zulauf has been a regular member of the Barron's Roundtable for 30 years.

+Career

 Zulauf started his investment career as a trader for Swiss Bank, then training in research and portfolio management in New York, Zurich and in Paris.
 He joined Union Bank of Switzerland in 1977, ultimately becoming the head of the institutional portfolio management unit and global strategist for the UBS Group.

-In May 2014, Felix Zulauf and his son Roman have partnered with Universal-Investment to launch the Vicenda Multi Opportunities fund.